m3g/CellListMap.jl/README.md

 in the `Box` structure.
 If the distance is smaller than the (squared) cutoff, a function `f` of the coordinates of the two particles will be computed.

-This function `f` receives six arguments as input:
+The function `f` receives six arguments as input:
 ```
 f(x,y,i,j,d2,output)
 ```